nsfogg/semantic-search/README.md

 The system understands meaning (not just keywords) and retrieves the most relevant shows using transformer embeddings and vector search.

+The project includes a **web-based frontend** for users to interact with the search system, powered by Flask and hosted locally or in the cloud.

 ---

 ## 🧭 Project Goals